-Each student, in consultation with his/her Academic Advisor and Master's Advisory Committee (Section 10.7), will select a program of study for the degree by the second semester in residence.
+Each student, in consultation with the student's Academic Advisor and Master's Advisory Committee (Section 10.7), will select a program of study for the degree by the second semester in residence.
 The CAEM Graduate Studies Committee must approve the program of study prior to submission to the Graduate College.